-Greyhounds will still to you more closely as they’re confident you’ll keep them safe.
-This is particularly true in elderly greyhounds as they start to lose their sight and hearing.
+Greyhounds will still closely listen to you as they’re confident you’ll keep them safe.
+This is particularly true in elderly greyhounds as they lose sight and hearing.

 Greyhounds suffer pretty severely from separation anxiety, so it’s recommended that you don’t leave them for longer than 6 hours at a time.

 Being away from you for longer than that can cause them to get stressed or panic.
 This can cause destructive behavior, such as chewing furniture as they attempt to break out and find you.

 Crate training can help with separation anxiety as the small space reminds them of the kennel life they used to have and feels more familiar to them.